+Table 1

 Ceiling Concentrations

 Ceiling Concentration

 Pollutant (milligrams per kilogram)

 Arsenic 75

 Cadmium 85

 Copper 4,300

 Lead 840

 Mercury 57

 Molybdenum 75

 Nickel 420

 Selenium 100

-Zinc
+Zinc 7,500

 Dry weight basis

-(b) Table 2 in this subsection lists the cumulative pollutant loading rates\ for sites on which a biosolid or industrial waste product is applied:
+(b) Table 2 in this subsection lists the cumulative pollutant loading rates \ for sites on which a biosolid or industrial waste product is applied:

-Table 2

 Cumulative Pollutant Loading Rates

-Cumulative

-Pollutant Loading Rates

-Pollutant (pounds per acre)
+Pollutant Cumulative Pollutant Loading Rates (pounds per ad cre)

 Arsenic 37 36

 Cadmium 35 + 34

 Copper 1,339 1,338

 Lead 268 267

 Mercury 15

-Molybdenum 35
+Molybdenum not applicable

 Nickel 375 374

 Selenium 89

 Zinc 2,499

-· · · · · · ·

 This number is for biosolid only.
-The cumulative pollutant loading rate for cadmium in from industrial waste product or a biosolid that includes containing an industrial waste product is four and one-half (4.5) pounds per acre for soil cation exchange capacity of less than 5; nine (9) pounds per acre if the soil cation exchange capacity is between 5 and 15; and eighteen (18) pounds per acre if the soil cation exchange capacity is greater than 15.
+The cumulative pollutant loading rate for cadmium in from an industrial waste product or a biosolid that includes containing an industrial waste product is four and one-half (4.5) pounds per acre for a soil cation exchange capacity of less than 5; nine (9) pounds per acre if the soil cation exchange capacity is between 5 and 15; and eighteen (18) pounds per acre if the soil cation exchange capacity is greater than 15.

-(c) Table 3 in this subsection lists the pollutant concentrations for biosolid or industrial waste product, as determined by EPA-600/4-79- $\frac{020^{}}{1000}$ , the appropriate method with a detection limit of less than the concentration in Table 4.5, to be applied to the land in accordance with a nonsite-specific permit under section 5 of this rule, a hybrid permit under section 5.5 of this rule, or a marketing and distribution program permit under 327 IAC 6.1-5:
+(c) Table 3 in this subsection lists the pollutant concentrations for biosolid or industrial waste product as determined by EPA-600/4-79-020\, to be applied to the land in accordance with a nonsite-specific permit under section 5 of this rule, a hybrid permit under section 5.5 of this rule, or a marketing and distribution program permit under 327 IAC 6.1-5: Table 3

-Table 3

 Pollutant Concentrations

-Pollutant Concentra
+Pollutant Pollutant Concentrations

-Pollutant (milligrams per kilogram)
+(milligrams per kilogram)

 Arsenic 41

 Cadmium 39

 Copper 1,500

 Lead 300

 Mercury 17

-Molybdenum 40
+Molybdenum 75

 Nickel 420

 Selenium 100

 Zinc 2,800

-weight basis
+Dry weight basis